18F/handbook/docs/01-welcome-to-civicactions/training/meetings-and-meeting-tools.md

 # Your own

 Remember that you can book time on your own calendar.
-We recommend blocking off your own "free" time in two-to-four hour chunks to complete tasks.
+We recommend blocking off your own "heads down" time in two-to-four hour chunks to complete tasks.
+You should also block off times where you don't want to get booked for meetings (eg a doctor's appt or long lunch with a friend).

 Also, if you're planning a meeting, be sure to state your goal (what the meeting is and what it isn't) in an agenda and invite description.